 We remember what our Lord Jesus Christ taught us: We should love the Lord our God with all our hearts.
 We should love our neighbors as ourselves.
 These two commandments explain the way God wants us to live.
-The liturgy begins with the Acclamation, which is an eager expression of praise.
-In this acclamation we identify who our God is: Father, Son, and Holy Spirit.
-The Holy Trinity.
+Song of Praise, standing Holy is the Lord